Troubleshooting

 Set the amount of logged information.
 The source code contains wxLogInfo(), wxLogDebug() and wxLogTrace() statements.
 Setting the loglevel to info, the default, only prints wxLogInfo() messages in the log.
 Setting it to debug makes the wxLogDebug() messages appear, and likewise for trace and wxLogTrace()

-This command test cycles through all possible charts in the currently loaded chart database, adjusting the viewport to show the loaded chart automatically.
-The value of this test is clear: it provide an unattended stress test of OpenCPN, It is most fun to watch in quilt modeā€¦
+Test cycles through all possible charts in the currently loaded chart database, adjusting the viewport to show the loaded chart automatically.
+The value of this test is clear: it provides an unattended stress test of OpenCPN.
+It is most fun to watch in quilt mode.

 The test runs until all charts in the database have been visited once.
-Lets think of this as a Beta test tool.
+Let’s think of this as a Beta test tool.

 A side-effect of this switch is that it can be used to process a set of ENC charts into SENC files.
 The first, time consuming processing of ENC charts, can this way be done unattended.